VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 </pre>

 ## Voicemails
-If you also want to copy Voicemail, you must add the following script to the end of the recordings.sh file.
+If you also want to copy Voicemail, you must add the following script to the end of the /etc/lsyncd/lsyncd.conf.lua file.

 <pre>
 nano /etc/lsyncd/lsyncd.conf.lua